mailchain/community/contributions/non-code-contributions.md

 *All contributors are welcome, new and old!*

-*If you are interested in helping define and structure this work, you can find us in the Non-Code Contribution [Slack channel](https://mailchain.slack.com/messages/non-code-contribution).*
+*If you are interested in helping define and structure this work, you can find us in the 'Non-Code Contribution' [Slack channel][communication_slack].*

 ## Non-Code Contributor Guidelines